george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

 You can exit the monitor with `ctrl-[`.

-Let's look at that `W` line above, i.e the warning that it detected more SPI flash that wsa specified in the binary that was uploaded.
+Let's look at that `W` line above, i.e the warning that it detected more SPI flash that was specified in the binary that was uploaded.

 Start the menu: